Molucca Sea

-The Molucca Sea (Laut Maluku; /id/) is located in the western Pacific Ocean, around the vicinity of Indonesia, specifically bordered by the Indonesian Islands of Celebes (Sulawesi) to the west, Halmahera to the east, and the Sula Islands to the south.
-The Molucca Sea has a total surface area of 77,000 mi2.
-The Molucca Sea is rich in coral and has many diving sites due to the deepness of its waters.
-The deepness of the water explains the reasoning behind dividing the sea into three zones, which functions to transport water from the Pacific Ocean to the shallower seas surrounding it.
-The deepest hollow in the Molucca Sea is the 15,780 ft Batjan (Indonesian: Bacan) basin.
-This region is known for its periodic experiences of earthquakes, which stems from the sea itself being a micro plate, in which the Molucca Sea is being subducted in two opposite directions: one in the direction of the Eurasian Plate to the west and the other in the direction of the Philippine Sea Plate to the east.
+The Molucca Sea (Laut Maluku; /id/) is located in the western Pacific Ocean, bordered by the Indonesian Islands of Celebes (Sulawesi) to the west, Halmahera to the east, and the Sula Islands to the south.
+It has a total surface area of 77,000 mi2, divided into three basins, and functions to transport water from the Pacific Ocean to the shallower seas surrounding it.
+The deepest basin is the 15,780 ft Batjan (Indonesian: Bacan) basin.

+The sea known for periodic earthquakes, stemming from the sea overlying a microplate, the Molucca Sea Plate, which is being subducted in two opposite directions: one in the direction of the Eurasian Plate to the west and the other in the direction of the Philippine Sea Plate to the east.